code-pushup/cli/packages/plugin-coverage/README.md

 Measured coverage types are mapped to Code PushUp audits in the following way

-- both the score and value is in range 0-1 and represents the code coverage for all passed results (_covered / total_)
+- The value is in range 0-100 and represents the code coverage for all passed results (_covered / total_)
+- the score is value converted to 0-1 range
 - missing coverage is mapped to issues in the audit details (uncalled functions, uncovered branches or lines)

 ## Getting started

 1. If you haven't already, install [@code-pushup/cli](../cli/README.md) and create a configuration file.

-2. Prepare either existing code coverage result files or a command for a coverage tool of your choice that will generate the results, such as [Istanbul](https://github.com/istanbuljs).
+2. Prepare either existing code coverage result files or a command for a coverage tool of your choice that will generate the results.
+Set lcov as the reporter to the configuration (example for Jest [here](https://jestjs.io/docs/configuration#coveragereporters-arraystring--string-options)).

 3. Add this plugin to the `plugins` array in your Code PushUp CLI config file (e.g. `code-pushup.config.js`).

    Pass coverage types you wish to track (line, branch or function), paths to the code coverage results in LCOV format and optionally define your code coverage tool to be run first.

+   > [!IMPORTANT]
-   Please note that when you define the tool command, you still need to define the paths to the coverage results.
+   > Please note that when you define the tool command, you still need to define the paths to the coverage results.

    The configuration will look similarly to the following: